 What is Bottlerocket?

 Bottlerocket is a new Linux-based open source OS that is purpose-built to run containers.
 With Bottlerocket, you can improve the availability of your containerized deployments and reduce operational costs by automating updates to your container infrastructure.
 Bottlerocket includes only the essential software to run containers, which improves resource usage, reduces security attack surface, and lowers management overhead.
-It also integrates with container orchestrators (such as Amazon EKS) to further reduce management and operational overhead while updating container hosts in a cluster.
-We are aiming for Bottlerocket to be Generally Available later in 2020.
+It also integrates with container orchestrators (such as Amazon EKS and Amazon ECS) to further reduce management and operational overhead while updating container hosts in a cluster.

 What are the benefits of using Bottlerocket?